Turlock Brain Injury Lawyer

 - In 2013, traumatic brain injuries (TBIs) contributed to nearly 50,000 fatalities.

 - An additional 300,000 people ended up being hospitalized for a TBI.

 There are several different types of traumatic brain injuries.
-In general, a traumatic brain injury stems from a blow to the head that somehow disrupts the normal function of the neurons inside of the skull.
-While not every head impact will cause a TBI, severe blows can cause someone to lose consciousness, suffer memory loss, or even die.
+In general, a traumatic brain injury stems from a blow to the head that disrupts the neurons' normal function inside the skull.
+While not every head impact will cause a TBI, severe blows can cause someone to lose consciousness, suffer memory loss, or die.
 Some of the types of traumatic brain injuries include: